COM file: DOS binary format

 The COM format is the original binary executable format used in CP/M (including SCP and MSX-DOS) as well as DOS.
 It is very simple; it has no header (with the exception of CP/M 3 files), and contains no standard metadata, only code and data.
-This simplicity exacts a price: the binary has a maximum size of 65,280 (FF00h) bytes (256 bytes short of 64 KiB) and stores all its code and data in one segment.
+This simplicity exacts a price: the binary was designed to have a maximum size of 65,280 (FF00h) bytes (256 bytes short of 64 KiB) and store all its code and data in one 8086 memory segment.

-Since it lacks relocation information, it is loaded by the operating system at a pre-set address, at offset 0100h immediately following the PSP, where it is executed (hence the limitation of the executable's size): the entry point is fixed at 0100h.
-This was not an issue on 8-bit machines since they can only address 64k of memory, but 16-bit machines have a much larger address space, which is why the format fell out of use.
+Although COM files are written as if they all start at the same fixed entry point (0100h)), MS-DOS chooses which 64K memory segment to load it into and so there is no problem having multiple COM files in memory at the same time.
+The bytes are placed starting at offset 0100h (256 decimal) because the previous bytes are reserved for system use (i.e., the DOS program segment prefix).

-In the Intel 8080 CPU architecture, only 65,536 bytes of memory could be addressed (address range 0000h to FFFFh).
+Before MS-DOS and the 8086 processor, in the Intel 8080 CPU architecture, only 65,536 bytes of memory could be addressed (address range 0000h to FFFFh).
 Under CP/M, the first 256 bytes of this memory, from 0000h to 00FFh were reserved for system use by the zero page, and any user program had to be loaded at exactly 0100h to be executed.
-COM files fit this model perfectly.
-Before the introduction of MP/M and Concurrent CP/M, there was no possibility of running more than one program or command at a time: the program loaded at 0100h was run, and no other.
+MS-DOS's COM files were designed to mimic that configuration to ease porting programs from CP/M.

-Although the file format is the same in DOS and CP/M, .COM files for the two operating systems are not compatible; DOS COM files contain x86 instructions and possibly DOS system calls, while CP/M COM files contain 8080 instructions and CP/M system calls (programs restricted to certain machines could also contain additional instructions for 8085 or Z80).
+Although the file format is the same in DOS and CP/M, COM files for the two operating systems are not compatible; DOS COM files contain x86 instructions and possibly DOS system calls, while CP/M COM files contain 8080 instructions and CP/M system calls (programs restricted to certain machines could also contain additional instructions for 8085 or Z80).

+MS-DOS was designed to run on the Intel 8086 processor which could address sixteen different memory "segments", each of which held 65,536 bytes of memory.
+Since COM files were never intended to span multiple segments, Microsoft created a successor file format that allowed for larger programs: .EXE.